 Refer to the photo for my Albert Heijn peanut butter jar collection.
 This isn’t even my full glass accumulation.
 I have a bunch from Bonne Maman – their strawberry preserves are so delicious!

 My glass jars serve their primary duty as my drinking glasses, but double-up as storage containers when I have leftover food.

-Peanut butter and strawberry jam sandwiches are so yummy!
+Peanut butter and strawberry jelly sandwiches are so yummy!

 Paper Recycling in Amsterdam